-A person (Agent) who has been named to act as health care proxy in the event one is no longer able to speak for him/herself.
+A written document in which a person is named to act as the health care proxy/agent in the event one is no longer able to speak for him/herself.

-Cognitive/physical decline resulting in 'lack of capacity' as determined by the physician.
+Cognitive/physical decline resulting in 'lack of capacity' is determined by the physician.